genshinsim/gcsim/ui/packages/docs/docs/reference/system_functions.md

 rand();
 ```

-rand evalutes to an uniformly distributed random number between 0 and 1.
+`rand` evaluates to an uniformly distributed random number between 0 and 1.

 ## randnorm